KNIF/KNIF/README.md

 ### What's up! 👋

-Welcome to my profile, most of my work is private.
-But I have some exciting projects here aswell.
-Just scroll below.
+Welcome to my profile.
+Most of my work is private but I have some exciting projects here aswell.
+Just scroll below 😉.

 ### Tooling
 **Languages:**